ImranR98/Backdraft/README.md

 - Automated testing for all API endpoints using Mocha, Chai, SuperTest, and mongodb-memory-server.
 - Standardized logging using Winston and Morgan.
 - Mongoose and TypeScript used for easier database querying and increased type safety.
-- User email verification and enabled by Nodemailer.
+- User email verification and password reset enabled by Nodemailer.